sdkbox-doc/en/src/playphone/readme.md

 ### JSON Configuration
 SDKBOX Installer will automatically inject a sample configuration to your `sdkbox_config.json`, that you have to modify it before you can use it for your own app

-Here is an example of the Playphone configuration, you need to replace `<base64EncodedPublicKey>` and `<your secret key>`  with your specific [Playphone](https://playphone.com/) account information.
-Here is an example adding `playphone`:
+Here is an example of the Playphone configuration, you need to replace `<base64EncodedPublicKey>` and `<your secret key>`  with your specific Playphone account information.
+Here is an example adding `Playphone`:
 ```json
 {
     "ios":